Exam format

 Authorized Relationships, Duties & Disclosures

-Transaction broker, single agent, OLD CAR fiduciary duties
+Transaction broker, single agent, no brokerage relationship, duties

 7%